Tomb Raider: Anniversary: Story and art design

 As described by art director Andrew Wood, one of the team's starting points was taking the most memorable moments from Tomb Raider and recreating them in Anniversary on a grander and more detailed scale.
 The art team wanted to show respect for the original game, designing environments to evoke nostalgia while being more complex and on a grander scale.
 All the original areas were brought back in Anniversary, but redesigned around modern gaming conventions.
 Botta said that the team picked out the most interesting parts of each area to preserve, leaving out the "less interesting hallway traversal" of the original.
 The environmental design saw an upgrade compared to those in Legend.
 The animals, primary enemies in the original Tomb Raider, were carried over into Anniversary, but redesigned to appear as threatening and dangerous as possible so people would see them as a threat and not feel too uncomfortable about killing them.
+The graphic deaths of the original were also toned down at Botta's suggestion so they could earn a lower age rating and sell to a wider audience.

 When designing each environment, the art team would first create them with a low colour palette and desaturated lighting to increase their realism.
 They would then add colourful elements such as foliage, combining that with different types of lighting.
 Changing levels of light and darkness as Lara explored each location were used to convey a sense of mystery.
 Peru was given a variety of environments, transitioning from snowy mountains to lush jungle to an underground tomb.
 The Lost Valley area, which had become a fan favourite since the original release, was redesigned using available technology and hardware to be more open.
 The gameplay was condensed into a smaller area compared to the original, which spread its puzzles and platforming through adjoining caves.
 Greece was designed around the theme of a subterranean temple hidden in a mountain.
 Egypt focused on the motif of bright sunlight, magnifying the use of lighting to promote mystery; its layout and design saw the least overall changes when compared to the original Tomb Raider.
 The main difference was in its scale and variety.
 The Lost Island area was given a unique design with volcanic elements and fantastic architecture unlike any of the other locations to act as the game's thematic finale.